flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n1 stroke:cyan,stroke-width:6.5px;    style n6 stroke:green,stroke-width:6.5px;
 ```

-_(The analysis required _1.3 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+_(The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .
 	)_

 In a way, using the basic blocks perspective does not remove any of these vertices (we just usually visualize them compacted as their execution order should be "obvious").
 The vertices are still there, as elems of the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L70"><code><span title="A basic block vertex in the ControlFlowGraph .
 Contains the vertices that are part of this block, only connected by FDs, vertices should never occur in multiple bbs.">CfgBasicBlockVertex</span></code></a>:

 ```mermaid
 flowchart LR